PepperDash/EssentialsPluginTemplate/README.md

 ### Instructions for Renaming Solution and Files

-See the Task List in Visual Studio to help identify what needs to be renamed.
-There is extensive inline documentation adn examples as well.
+See the Task List in Visual Studio for a guide on how to start using the templage.
+There is extensive inline documentation and examples as well.

+For renaming instructions in particular, see the XML `remarks` tags on class definitions